Cekavis/SIBR_StopThePop_OpenXR/README.md

 ```

 It will try to find a OpenXR runtime through the environment variable `XR_RUNTIME_JSON` and Windows registry if not set.

+**Be sure to toggle the "Foveated Rendering" and "Optimal Projection" options manually in the GUI for a full experience.**

 You could use either Virtual Desktop, Meta Quest Link, or SteamVR to connect to your headset.
 Virtual Desktop yields the best performance.